May 25, 2023

 Can You Be a Web Designer Without a Degree?

 It isn’t necessary to have a college degree to become a web designer, although it will definitely help.
-As an alternative, you can participate in web design-related boot camps, courses, or certification programs to establish your credentials.
+As an alternative, you can participate in web design education online, boot camps, courses, or certification programs to establish your credentials.

 Can Web Designers Make Good Money?